we-take-it-easy/TG-XOWA/README.md

 ## Overview
-We add search complete logging into XOWA.
+We add search log into XOWA.

 XOWA is an offline Wikipedia application that lets you run Wikipedia on your computer.